Where is Stonehenge located? Find the best way to get there.

 Stonehenge is located in the English county of Wiltshire, about 8 miles north of the city of Salisbury.

-How far is it from Salisbury to Stonehenge?
+How far are the Stones it from Salisbury?

-It is approximately an 18-minute drive (9.3 miles) from Salisbury to Stonehenge or just a 20-minute bus journey.
+It is approximately an 18-minute drive (9.3 miles) from Salisbury to the Stones or just a 20-minute bus journey.

-If you want to get up close to the Stones then there is a fee for entry as it is no longer free to see Stonehenge up close.
-You can get into the car park at Stonehenge for free and see the Stones from a distance, but you will need to purchase a Stonehenge ticket to get up and close to the Stones.
+If you want to get up close to the Stones then there is a fee for entry as it is no longer free to see up close.
+You can get into the car park for free and see the Stones from a distance, but you will need to purchase a ticket to get up and close to the Stones unless you visit for Summer Solstice.

 There is a tour bus that goes from Salisbury Station to Stonehenge.
 They run approximately every hour from 10 am until 4:30 pm, and the cost is about £29 for an adult (includes bus and entrance) or £23 for a child (includes bus and entrance fee).